Why People Keep Going Back To Bali

 Slower.

-Rice fields stretching endlessly outside cafés.
+Rice fields stretching beyond cafés.

-People walking around carrying offerings to temples every morning.
+People carrying offerings to temples every morning.

-I completely understood the appeal immediately.
+I understood the appeal almost immediately.

-Not even “good for Southeast Asia.”
+Not just good for Southeast Asia.

 Offerings outside every doorway.

-Waking up in the middle of the night.
+The alarm went off in the middle of the night.

 The humidity.